Describing the Nonuniversal Galaxy Merger Timescales in IllustrisTNG: Effects of Host Halo Mass, Baryons, and Sample Selection: Introduction

 \section{Introduction}

 Galaxy mergers play a fundamental role in the hierarchical structure formation paradigm, shaping the evolution of galaxies over cosmic time \citep{1972ApJ...178..623T,1978MNRAS.183..341W,1991ApJ...379...52W,1993MNRAS.262..627L}.
 According to the \( \Lambda \)CDM model, galaxies grow through a combination of in-situ star formation and mergers. \citep{2010gfe..book.....M,2016MNRAS.458.2371R}, making the study of mergers essential for understanding galaxy evolution.
 The timescale over which a merging satellite galaxy coalesces with its host influences various astrophysical processes, including star formation, black hole growth, and morphological transformation \citep{2006ApJS..163....1H}.
-Despite its importance, accurately predicting merger timescales remains a complex challenge due to the interplay of gravitational dynamics, baryonic physics, and environmental factors.
+Therefore, merger timescales are essential for semi-analytical models of galaxy formation, as it controls the merger of satellite thus determine the satellite aboundance and also the processes mentioned above \citep{1991ApJ...379...52W,1993MNRAS.264..201K,2000MNRAS.319..168C,2007MNRAS.375....2D,2011MNRAS.413..101G,2015MNRAS.451.2663H}.
+However, despite its importance, accurately predicting merger timescales remains a complex challenge due to the interplay of gravitational dynamics, baryonic physics, and environmental factors.

-Early studies of galaxy mergers, primarily based on numerical simulations and analytical models, focused on the role of dynamical friction in driving satellite galaxies toward their host centers. \citet{1943ApJ....97..255C} demonstrated that the influence of random encounters on a object moving through a homogeneous and isotropic distribution of lighter objects can be effectively approximated by a dynamical friction force:
+Early studies of galaxy merger timescales, primarily based on numerical simulations and analytical models, focused on the role of dynamical friction in driving satellite galaxies toward their host centers. \citet{1943ApJ....97..255C} demonstrated that the influence of random encounters on a object moving through a homogeneous and isotropic distribution of lighter objects can be effectively approximated by a dynamical friction force:

 where $\mathbf{v}_{\rm{sat}}$ and $M_{\rm{sat}}$ are the velocity and mass of the object, $\rho_{\rm host}(< v_{\rm sat})$ is the density of background particles with velocities less than $v_{\rm{sat}}$, and $\ln\Lambda$ is the standard Coulomb logarithm, which quantifies the ratio between the maximum and minimum impact parameters that contribute significantly to effective encounters \citep{1943ApJ....97..255C,1976MNRAS.174...19W,1987gady.book.....B}.
 Although Chandrasekhar's formula relies on idealized approximations and requires knowledge of $\ln\Lambda$ and the distribution function of lighter objects, it is physically well-motivated and serves as a foundational framework for understanding dynamical friction acting on satellite galaxies.